JetBrains/kotlin-multiplatform-dev-docs/topics/overview.md

 If you're just considering Kotlin, it's an ideal choice no matter whether you decide to become a cross-platform or single-platform developer.
 Developed by JetBrains and open-source contributors, Kotlin is popular in mobile, backend, multiplatform, and desktop development.
 You decide what to develop!
-[Start with the Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html)
+Start learning Kotlin with [the Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html)

 **Get started with Multiplatform Development**